logo for organic-pet-digest.com

 Diagnosing Dog Diarrhea

 If your dog poops frequently but the output looks normal and healthy, there should be nothing to worry about.
-By the way, on a raw, natural diet your dog should only have one bowel movement per day!
+By the way, on a raw natural dog food diet the average dog should have no more than one to two bowel movements per day.

-More aggressive dog diarrhea medicine may be required for severe cases whose symptoms point to problems in the:
+More aggressive dog diarrhea medicine may be required for severe cases whose symptoms point to problems in the following areas:

 • Upper small intestines – inflammation or bleeding